Racism in Slovakia

 I love Slovakia.
 I love Slovaks.
-My first encounter with Slovakia, at the impressionable age of 18, changed me forever.
+My first encounter with Slovakia at the impressionable age of 18 changed me forever.
 What I experienced here is a kindness, an authenticity, a love for life, and a genuine pride in culture and tradition that touched me to the extent that I was never again going to be happy with my life in the USA.
-Many years later, even after finishing university in rugged Colorado, and then discovering so much beauty and intensity in Seattle, I made the difficult and impractical decision to call Slovakia home.
-Slovakia feels more real to me and this is where I feel more alive.
+Many years later, I made the difficult and impractical decision to call Slovakia home.

-I once had a good friend in Presov -- an American who had lived here for many years.
-He once confessed to me, "I'm ready to meet the right woman and fall in love.
+I once had a good friend in Presov; an American who had lived here for many years.
+He once confessed to me, "I'm ready to meet the right woman and settle down.
 The problem I have is that every single woman I meet is racist.
 How can I marry a racist?"
 I understood him completely.
-The vast majority of Slovaks I've known through the years have not been shy about expressing racist ideas about the Roma people -- a darker-skinned, ethnic minority who have been discriminated against in Europe for centuries.
-Here are some typical examples (I apologize to my foreign audience because this will be difficult to read):
+The vast majority of Slovaks I've known through the years have not been shy about expressing racist ideas about the Roma people.
+Here are some typical examples of statements that are actually said out loud (I apologize to my foreign audience because this will be difficult to read):

 "They are not even human.
 They are like animals."

 "We should just take the anti-social ones and get rid of them."

 "The way they are is genetic and there's nothing we can do."

 This is about as bad as any racist remark can get, and yet the remarks I hear even from even the Slovaks who I like can frequently get even worse than this.
 Such thoughts are so wrong and so unspeakable that, at some core level of my being, to hear this makes me feel like I never want to see that person again.
 But the problem is that racism among Slovaks is so widespread that, if I hadn't learned to tolerate it to some extent, I would have no relationships here at all.
 But there is a point where I have decided to draw a line.